Singhanurag45/MomentShare/README.md

 Welcome to MomentShare, a complete MERN stack social media application built with React, Node.js, Express, and MongoDB.
 This platform allows users to share multimedia content, interact with friends through a personalized feed, and engage with posts via likes and comments.

 ✨ Key Features
-User Authentication: Secure user registration and login using JWT (JSON Web Tokens) and bcrypt for password hashing.
+User Authentication: Secure user registration and login using JWT (JSON Web Tokens), bcrypt for password hashing, and **Google OAuth** for sign-in with Google.

 Create Posts & Stories: Upload photos and videos as permanent posts or as ephemeral stories that automatically disappear after 24 hours (using MongoDB's TTL feature).